ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/introduction-proactive-skills.md

 to build, who will design and create the different system components, and how you should create your own parts of the system.

+Okay, dive into some of the technical skills that you will need as a proactive programmer!

 [^1]: Don't forget to review Merriam-Webster for the definition of "[proactive](https://www.merriam-webster.com/dictionary/proactive)" and its examples of sentences using the word.
 How do you think that, for instance,